padole/ladolaccessportal/README.md

-# Access Portal Web Application
+# Access Request Portal Web Application

 This is a Flask-based web application for managing user and admin access portals.
 It includes user registration, login, password management, and request handling features.